N3PH1L4X/TryHackMe/Inclusion.md

 # Inclusion, by N3PH1L4X
-This was a pretty fun room, it consists on basic local file inclusion and a little bit of post-exploiting enumeration.
+This was a pretty fun room, it consists on basic local file inclusion and a little bit of post-exploitation enumeration.
 As its description states: it's for beginners, so this is a good room to learn and practice LFI.
 Let's start.
 > Room link: https://tryhackme.com/room/inclusion

 ## Scanning